Orlando Renegades: 1983 season

 The first game in franchise history was a portent of things to come; the Federals were drilled at RFK Stadium 28–7 by the Chicago Blitz, the preseason title favorites coached by former Washington Redskins coach George Allen.
 The game was played on March 6, 1983.
 The Blitz, led by former Detroit Lions and Baltimore Colts quarterback Greg Landry, raced out to a 28–0 lead.
 The Blitz held Washington to only one first down and a mere 24 yards total offense in the first half; Chicago led 21–0 before the Federals even recorded a second first down.
 By that time, Landry had hit 15 of his first 17 pass attempts, including a 23-yard touchdown pass to Trumaine Johnson.
-McQuilken had a horrible debut as the Federals quarterback, and was replaced by back-up Hohensee; Hohensee accounted for the Federals only score, a 19-yard pass to Walker Lee.
+McQuilken had a horrible debut as the Federals quarterback and was replaced by back-up Hohensee; Hohensee accounted for the Federals only score, a 19-yard pass to Walker Lee.
+(The only positive was the attendance of 38,007; unfortunately, this was more than double what the Feds would draw in any of their 17 other games played in Washington.)

 The next week went even worse for Washington, as quarterback Hohensee, James, and wide receiver Reggie Smith all were injured.
 McQuilken could only muster three points of offense, while throwing two more interceptions.

 In Week 3, the Federals led the Boston Breakers 16–9 with less than five minutes to go in regulation.
 However, two bad snaps on special teams led to a 19–16 loss.

 Playing at home in Week 4, the Federals finally got a victory.
 They managed to defeat the Michigan Panthers, one of the better teams in the USFL and the eventual 1983 league champions.
 The Panthers were led by future NFL quarterback Bobby Hebert, and wide receiver Anthony Carter, one of the fastest players in the league.
 Federals quarterback Kim McQuilken had one of his better games, completing 24 of 48 passes and throwing for 324 yards.
 He threw three touchdown passes and gave up only one interception, by Panthers linebacker Robert Pennywell; it led to a game-tying score on a pass from Hebert to Derek Holloway.
 The game went into overtime, during which Washington won on a 22-yard pass from McQuilken to Joey Walters.